docandrew/CuBit/README.md

     [-] Codify it
     [ ] Prove it
     [ ] Implement it
-[ ] IMGUI framework
+[-] IMGUI framework

-TODO: engineering
+TODO: Engineering
 -----------------
 [ ] Make all package names Uppercase
 [-] Rename all setupXYZ to just setup, since package name is already there.